-Life As a Funeral Service Manager
+What is a Funeral Service Manager?

-Funeral Service Manager Example Plan, direct, or coordinate the services or resources of funeral homes.
+Occupation Description Plan, direct, or coordinate the services or resources of funeral homes.
 Includes activities such as determining prices for services or merchandise and managing the facilities of funeral homes.

-Life As a Funeral Service Manager
+A Day in the Life of a Funeral Service Manager

 - Set prices or credit terms for funeral products or services.

-Qualities of a Funeral Service Manager
+Funeral Service Manager Required Skills

 Below is a list of the skills most Funeral Service Managers say are important on the job.